femrek/intellij-pubdev-package-versions/README.md

 ### 1. Build from Source using Gradle

-Make sure you have Java and Gradle installed.
+Make sure you have Java installed.

 ```bash
 ./gradlew buildPlugin